 It does not print!
 I’ve seen some confusion about this, so it’s important to state it.
 You will need a separate ink printer to work alongside the cutter if you plan to print and then cut out stickers, or cut out an inkjet design to press onto a t-shirt.

-The Explore Air 2 & Heat Press Machines
+Who Is The Cricut Explore Air 2 For?

 This machine cuts, writes, and scores, but what other features does it have?